adelfuns/4tictactoe/Readme.md

   - [Disclaimer](#disclaimer)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# TIC TAC TOE IN A MULTYAGENT SYSTEM WITH JASON

 ## Definition

 This program will play a TIC TAC TOE with 4 in a row/column/diagonal as winning condition.
 The agents have two strategies: **play to win** and **play to lose**.
 The board is 8x8 rows and columns respectively.